Disappearance of Pascal Zimmer: Investigation

 After the foster mother called police, they confirmed that "Tosa-Klause" had been under long observation due to suspected child sexual abuse.
 On 19 November 2003, the bar's owner, and around two dozen patrons, codenamed "Tosa-Gemeinschaft" ("Tosa-Community"), were arrested in a raid.
 While in custody, a few of the accused made mention of the name "Pascal".
 Pascal Zimmer had previously been taken to the bar by his stepfather until the latter stopped going due to unpaid tabs.
-The first to make a confession was Peter Sch., a regular patron of the "Tosa-Klause", who admitted in January 2003 to the rape of both Kevin and Pascal, claiming that the bar owner had prostituted the boys to customers for a €20 fee.
+The first to make a confession was Peter Sch., a regular patron of the "Tosa-Klause", who admitted in January 2003 to the rape of both Kevin and Pascal, claiming that the bar owner had prostituted the boys to customers for a 20 DM fee.
 On 14 February 2003, Gabriele G., at the time not under suspicion, was questioned to confirm a suspect's alibi.
 During her statement, she told officers that the missing Pascal Zimmer had been murdered in the Tosa-Klause.
 However, she later claimed to have "just imagined the whole thing".

 A week after G.'s confession, Kevin's mother Andrea Müller, who prostituted herself out of the "Tosa Klause", stated that Pascal had been abducted, repeatedly raped by three to five men and smothered to death with a pillow in one day.
 Müller stated that Pascal's death was accidental and that she had been the one to kill him as Pascal was being raped by in an attempt to silence his screams from attracting attention.
-Afterwards, she alleged that his body was put in a garbage bag and smuggled over the French–German border to be dumped in a sandpit in a border town, either Schœneck or Forbach.
+Afterwards, she alleged that his body was put in a garbage bag and smuggled over the French–German border to be dumped in a sandpit in a border town, either Forbach or Schœneck.
 Müller also implicated Dieter S. in the rape of her son at his apartment in 1999.
 According to Siggi D., who denied taking part in the abuse himself, "Kevin" was raped at the Tosa-Klause twice a week.
 Christa Weyand reportedly listed each rape with a line or cross drawn on a beermat, the same system used to charge for drinks.

 However, the various testimonies often contradicted each other and a search of both Schœneck and Forbach did not find a corpse.
 Similarly, a forensic analysis of the "Tosa-Klause" did not find any signs of a rape or murder taking place, nor was any of Pascal's DNA recovered.
 As the investigation progressed, it became clear that a number of the accused were severely mentally disabled and chronic alcoholics, calling the admissibility of their claims into question.

 Between 2001 and 2004, several sighting of Pascal were still reported, including at the Saarbrücken Hauptbahnhof, in various French cities such as Sarreguemines, Nice, and Paris, or "in the clutches of a child sex ring" in Amsterdam.